-What no one was aware about was that the young prince – now known to his people as Achaemenes – underwent a Numerological name change and a reprogramming of his destiny into the very highest vibrations of wisdom, strength and total personal balance and happiness.
+What no one was aware of was that the young prince – now known to his people as Achaemenes – underwent a Numerological name change and a reprogramming of his destiny into the very highest vibrations of wisdom, strength, and total personal balance and happiness.

-As his transformation took place, the young prince became more and more intelligent, handsome, charming, charismatic and popular for everyday that went.
+As his transformation took place, the young prince became more and more intelligent, handsome, charming, charismatic, and popular for every day that went.
 When Achaemenes was only ten years old, his father made him co-ruler of the kingdom of Pasargad.
 Achaemenes gave amazing speeches to his people.
-He was a brilliant economist and he created abundance of wealth to the people of Pasargad.
-When Achaemens was only 16 years old, his father Perseus abdicated and crowned Achaemenes king of Pasargad. how chaldean numerology started
+He was a brilliant economist and he created an abundance of wealth to the people of Pasargad.
+When Achaemens was only 16 years old, his father Perseus abdicated and crowned Achaemenes king of Pasargad. how Chaldean numerology started

-Not only was Achaemenes a great politician, public speaker and a great economist, but he was also extremely open minded.
-He allowed all religions, life styles, opinions and he declared freedom of speech to his people, so everyone was allowed to speak their mind and even to speak against him if they wanted to.
+Not only was Achaemenes a great politician, a public speaker, and a great economist, but he was also extremely open-minded.
+He allowed all religions, lifestyles, opinions and he declared freedom of speech to his people, so everyone was allowed to speak their mind and even to speak against him if they wanted to.

-In 520 BC, Darius The Great made a new constitution which renamed the empire according to Chaldean Numerology which took the empire to a whole new level.
-Innovation, wealth and happiness among the people was taken to a whole new level.
-Open mindedness was the key, and this seen among many facts as in Egypt, Darius The Great financed and hired his best craft men to build temples for worship of the Egyptian gods despite he believed in the Persian god, Ahura Mazda (grandson of the Mesopotamian god, Enki – also known as Ashur who was believed to be the patron of the Achaemenid Persia – similar deity to Greek god Ares and Norse god, Tyr).
+In 520 BC, Darius The Great made a new constitution that renamed the empire according to Chaldean Numerology which took the empire to a whole new level.
+Innovation, wealth, and happiness among the people were taken to a whole new level.
+Open-mindedness was the key, and this seen among many facts as in Egypt, Darius The Great financed and hired his best craft men to build temples for the worship of the Egyptian gods despite he believed in the Persian god, Ahura Mazda (grandson of the Mesopotamian god, Enki – also known as Ashur who was believed to be the patron of the Achaemenid Persia – similar deity to Greek god Ares and Norse god, Tyr).

 Back to the myth of the reason why this paradise-alike empire ended, was that the Mesopotamian god, Enki had an arch-rival, which was his half brother Enlil who wished nothing good for mankind.
 It was even believed that the god Enlil was responsible for the great deluge as he hated mankind so much.